tsmatz/tensorflow-cifar10-resnet32-for-benchmark/Readme.md

 ```

 In your Google Cloud Console, go to "IAM & admin" - "IAM" and please push "+ADD".
-Please fill your TPU service account name (which is copied above) in "New members" textbox and insert the following 3 roles in "Select a role".
+Please fill your TPU service account name (which is copied earlier) in "New members" textbox and insert the following 3 roles in "Select a role".

 - Project > Viewer
 - Logging > Logs Writer